 Brake Proportioning Valves

 Proportioning valves enable balanced braking by reducing hydraulic pressure to the rear brake units during sudden and panicked braking.
 This reduction in pressure helps prevent rear-wheel lockup.
 During braking, most of the vehicle's weight is shifted to the front leaving the rears with little traction.
-Many of these valves are integral, and part of the combination valve found on front disc, rear drum brake systems.
+Many of these valves are integral, and part of the combination valve found on front disc and rear drum brake systems.

-Spring-loaded piston-type proportioning valves are either attached to the master cylinder or in the line leading to the brake circuits.
+Spring-loaded piston-type proportioning valves are either attached to the master cylinder or the line leading to the brake circuits.
 These systems cycle back and forth to maintain the required pressure on the rear brakes.
 They have spring-loaded pistons with different diameters at the ends.
 The size of the piston dictates the pressure reduction.